LewisStarling/LewisStarling/README.md

 - 👋 Hi, I’m @LewisStarling
 - 👀 I’m interested in advanced games techincal design
-- 🌱 I’m currently studing Computer Games Design
+- 🌱 I’m currently in my 3rd studing computer games design at Staffordshire University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... lewisstarling01@hotmail.com

 <!---
 LewisStarling/LewisStarling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.